dzvid/rocket-shoes/notes.md

   get the current global state and then return the respective reducer property.
   The reducer property is received as a prop in the component.

+  - Another option is to create a method to map state to props;

   **When the reducer updates the state, guess what? it triggers a render to all the components that have the connect method (Observer pattern), that will update the values in the respectives components that depend on the respective state.**

 ---